Introduction to Workplace Laws

 Payment of Gratuity

-One should know about the gratuity related laws to check whether they are provided with it or not.
-If you have complete 5 years of service with a company then you must check whether they are providing you with gratuity or not.
+One should know about gratuity-related laws to check whether they are provided with it or not.
+If you have completed 5 years of service with a company, you must check whether they provide gratuity.

 Payment of Compensation

-Sometimes, organizations engaged in hazardous works, may not be willing to provide employees with compensation, if they meet with an accident at the workplace.
+Sometimes organizations engaged in hazardous work may not be willing to provide employees with compensation if they meet with an accident at the workplace.
 They may tell you that it happened because of your own negligence.

 The Workmen’s Compensation Act aims to provide workmen and/or their dependents some relief in case of accidents arising out of and in the course of employment and causing either death or disablement of workmen.
 It provides for payment by certain classes of employers to their workmen compensation for injury by accident.